Boost your immunity this winter with the free NHS flu vaccination.

 - receive a carer's allowance, or are the main carer for an older or disabled person who may be at risk if you get sick

-The children’s nasal spray flu vaccine is offered every year to children (aged 2 to 17 years old) to help protect them against flu.
-Flu can be a very unpleasant illness for children and can lead to serious problems, such as bronchitis and pneumonia.
+The children's nasal spray flu vaccine is safe and effective.
+It's offered every year to children to help protect them against flu.

 Children aged 2 and 3 years will be given the vaccination at their general practice, usually by the practice nurse.
 School-aged children and young people will be offered the flu vaccine in school.
 For most children, the vaccine will be given as a spray in each nostril.
 This is a very quick and painless procedure.

 The nasal spray vaccine contains small traces of pork gelatine.
-If this is not suitable, parents and guardians can speak to their child's nurse or doctor about the non-porcine flu injection for children.
+If this is not suitable, parents and guardians can request an alternative injection which does not contain gelatine.

 Flu frequently asked questions

 The flu vaccines have a good safety record.
 Flu vaccines that have been licensed in England have been thoroughly tested before they're made available, and have been used in other countries with a good safety record.
 Serious side effects of the injected flu vaccine are very rare.